woossi0/suite/docs/usermanual/source/dataadmin/gdal/index.rst

 The GDAL image formats can be added during the :ref:`installation <intro.installation.windows.install>` process.
 On the :guilabel:`Components` page, check the box for :guilabel:`GDAL Image Formats` in the section named :guilabel:`GeoServer Extensions`.

-If OpenGeo Suite has already been installed and you wish to install GDAL image formats at a later time, simply run the installer once more and uncheck all other items except for :guilabel:`GDAL Image Formats`.
-This will add support to the existing OpenGeo Suite installation.
+If Boundless Suite has already been installed and you wish to install GDAL image formats at a later time, simply run the installer once more and uncheck all other items except for :guilabel:`GDAL Image Formats`.
+This will add support to the existing Boundless Suite installation.

 Windows application server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. note:: This section is for installing GDAL image formats on a Windows-based installation of OpenGeo Suite for Application Servers (WAR bundle).
+.. note:: This section is for installing GDAL image formats on a Windows-based installation of Boundless Suite for Application Servers (WAR bundle).

-.. warning:: OpenGeo Suite for Windows requires `.NET Framework 4.5 <https://www.microsoft.com/en-us/download/details.aspx?id=30653>`_.
+.. warning:: Boundless Suite for Windows requires `.NET Framework 4.5 <https://www.microsoft.com/en-us/download/details.aspx?id=30653>`_.
 Installation will fail if not present.

 #.
 Download and install the `Visual C++ Redistributable for Visual Studio 2012 Update 4 <https://www.microsoft.com/en-ca/download/details.aspx?id=30679>`_.

 #.
 Navigate to http://data.boundlessgeo.com/gdal_support/.

 #.
-Download the file with a version number that most closely matches the version of OpenGeo Suite.
+Download the file with a version number that most closely matches the version of Boundless Suite.

    .. note:: This file requires a 32-bit Java/Tomcat.